pavlo-bondarchuk/html-clock-indicator/README.md

 - Always formatted to one decimal (`toFixed(1)`).
 - If integer part length > 2 the fraction is dropped (3 digits + unit fit only).
 - Blinking separators stop while showing temperature.
-- `sep-dot.png` used solely as the decimal point in the second separator.
+- `sep-dot.webp` used solely as the decimal point in the second separator.

 ## State Storage